Standout feature: Chic interior and a great wine list

 9030 Macleod Tr.
 S., 800-661-9566, carriagehouse.net

 Charbar takes full advantage of its Simmons Building location with the option of private dining rooms, the entire second floor and the rooftop patio for events.
 Events here come with music, lighting, glassware, service staff and more.
-It also does offsite catering if you want food created by chefs Connie DeSousa and Jessica Pelland in another venue, perhaps or a backyard engagement party.
+It also does offsite catering if you want food created by chefs Connie DeSousa and Jessica Pelland in another venue, perhaps at a vow renewal or a backyard engagement party.

 618 Confluence Way S.E., 403-452-3115, charbar.ca

 This restaurant in Le Germain Hotel is steps from the Calgary Tower (and luxe rooms should you choose to get ready or stay overnight).
-It’s available for private parties and comes with chefs John Jackson and Connie de Sousa chef-drive, urban-rustic cuisine.
-The restaurant also has a beer steward to help make that beverage selection even better.
+It’s available for private parties and comes with chefs John Jackson and Connie de Sousa chef-driven, urban-rustic cuisine.

-This gallery is in a 4,600-square-foot warehouse space with white walls, high ceilings, concrete floors and industrial windows.
+This 3,000-square-foot gallery space in the Manchester Industrial area has white walls, high ceilings, concrete floors and industrial windows.
 Basically it’s a blank canvas for your big day.
-It’s in the Manchester Industrial area.

 200, 321 50 Ave.
 S.E., 403-262-1880, christineklassengallery.com